 The Trustee has decided on the following division of responsibilities and decision-making for the Scheme.
-This division is based upon the Trustee's understanding of the various legal requirements placed upon it, and its view that this division allows for efficient operation of the Scheme overall, with access to an appropriate level of expert advice and service.
+This division is based upon the Trustee's understanding of the various legal requirements placed upon it.
+The Trustee's view is that this division allows for efficient operation of the Scheme overall, with access to an appropriate level of expert advice and service.
 The Trustee's investment powers are set out within the Scheme's governing documentation.